 Breast reduction surgery, formally known as a reduction mammoplasty, is a plastic surgery procedure where excess fat, tissue and skin are removed to make the breasts smaller.
-This surgery is generally performed for a combination physical, aesthetic or psychological reasons: to reproportion the bust to improve self image and reduce pain or discomfort.
+This surgery is generally performed for a combination of physical, aesthetic or psychological reasons such as to re-proportion the bust to improve self image and reduce pain or discomfort.

 The cost of your breast reduction treatment depends on where you choose to be treated and your individual needs.
 The pricing differential depends on many factors, such as cost of living, exchange rates, practicing costs or regulatory conditions, which may differ greatly from country to country.
-Below are average prices for rhinoplasty, you can always get in touch for more information.
+Below are average prices for a breast reduction across various countries.

 The first step in accessing a breast reduction is having a thorough consultation with a trusted surgeon.

-It is important to discuss together the issues you want to rectify with the procedure, and your reasonings behind them, in order to guide your treatment and set realistic goals.
+It is important to discuss together the issues you want to rectify with the procedure and your reasoning behind them in order to guide your treatment and set realistic goals.

 Your surgeon will need to know your medical history, your current lifestyle (e.g work and physical activity levels), whether you intend to have children soon or plan to lose a large amount of weight.

-Prior to surgery, your doctor will conduct a thorough examination of your breasts, in particular taking measurements to record the exact size, shape and symmetry of your breasts, the size and position of your nipples and areolas.
+Prior to surgery, your doctor will conduct a thorough examination of your breasts, in particular taking measurements to record the exact size, shape and symmetry of your breasts as well as the size and position of your nipples and areolas.

 They will also take photos and usually recommend a mammogram to ensure they have accurate pre-surgery documentation of your breasts to make it easier to detect any future changes.

 Breast reduction surgery is carried out under general anaesthetic, meaning you will be put to sleep for the duration of the procedure.